DeWanna Bonner: Phoenix Mercury (2009–2019)

-In 2017 Bonner sat out the season due to pregnancy.
+In 2017, Bonner sat out the season due to pregnancy.
 She returned to the team in 2018 and was voted into the 2018 WNBA All-Star Game.
 The Mercury made the 2018 playoffs as the fifth seed and were one game away from reaching the finals as they lost in five games to the Seattle Storm in the semi-finals.

 Connecticut Sun (2020–2024)

 On February 11, 2020, Bonner was traded to the Connecticut Sun in exchange for three first-round draft picks.

 Indiana Fever (2025)

 On February 2, 2025, Bonner signed a one-year contract with the Indiana Fever.
 On May 17, in her regular season debut for the Fever, Bonner became the number three all-time leading scorer in the WNBA, passing Tina Thompson.
-Bonner began the season, starting the first three games; however, she came off the bench for the following six games (with Lexie Hull getting the starting nod).
-Since the Fever's June 13 game, Bonner had been listed on injury reports as unavailable due to "personal reasons."
+Bonner started the first three games of the season, but she came off the bench for the following six games (with Lexie Hull getting the starting nod).
+After the Fever's June 13 game, Bonner was listed on injury reports as unavailable due to "personal reasons."
 On June 24, it was reported by Annie Costabile from multiple sources that Bonner "[had] no interest in returning to play for the Fever."
 The next day, the Fever announced that they had waived Bonner, who in her own words stated she "felt the fit did not work out" and she preferred to play for teams such as the Phoenix Mercury or the Atlanta Dream.
-Fever general manager, Amber Cox, spoke to the press on June 26 and stated that Bonner expressed her dissatisfaction "nine, ten games [into the season]" and that equal trade opportunities were sought but no suitable trade options were found which resulted in Bonner being waived.
+Fever general manager Amber Cox spoke to the press on June 26 and stated that Bonner expressed her dissatisfaction "nine, ten games [into the season]" and that equal trade opportunities were sought but no suitable trade options were found, which resulted in Bonner's being waived.